bosonprotocol/contracts/README.md

 npm run contracts:run
 ```

 *Note that*: This command starts up built-in Hardhat Network and migrates all contracts to the Hardhat Network instance.
 The `.env` file has a hard-coded value for the `BOSON_TOKEN` address, which points to account #9 of the local hardhat network.
 This isn't an actual BOSON token address but just a valid address that will allow the deployment scripts to work.
+When deploying to a public network, this value should be replaced by the address of the Boson Token on the network you are deploying to.
 When deploying locally (env == hardhat), a mock Boson Token will be deployed.
-The unit tests deploy their own contracts and do not rely on the deploy.ts script.
+The unit tests deploy their own contracts and do not rely on the `deploy.ts` script.

 If preferred by those who are familiar with Hardhat, the standard Hardhat commands can be used.